 Interactions between pharmaceutical companies and physicians are also governed by strict laws, regulations, industry self-regulation codes of conduct and physicians' codes of professional conduct in the individual EU member states.
 The provision of benefits or advantages to physicians to induce or encourage the prescription, recommendation, endorsement, purchase, supply, order or use of medicinal products is prohibited in the EU.
 The provision of benefits or advantages to physicians is also governed by the national anti-bribery laws of the EU member states.
-One example is the U.K. Bribery Act of 2010, or the UK Bribery Act.
+One example is United Kingdom's, or UK's, Bribery Act of 2010, or the UK Bribery Act.
 As further discussed below, the UK Bribery Act applies to any company incorporated in or "carrying on business" in the UK, irrespective of where in the world the alleged bribery activity occurs, which could have implications for our interactions with physicians both in and outside the UK.
 Violation of these laws could result in substantial fines and imprisonment.

-Payments made to physicians in certain EU member states must be publicly disclosed.
+Payments made to physicians in certain EU member states also must be publicly disclosed.
 Moreover, agreements with physicians must often be the subject of prior notification and approval by the physician's employer, his/her competent professional organization, and/or the competent authorities of the individual EU member states.
-These requirements are provided in the national laws, industry codes, or professional codes of conduct, applicable in the EU member states.
 Failure to comply with these requirements could result in reputational risk, public reprimands, administrative penalties, fines or imprisonment.